 Getting free lumber might seem like an impossible feat, but with a plan and a few unique ideas, it is possible to get some good quality free lumber for any of your projects.

 Before you go out and buy a truckload of lumber, consider some of these tips below for how to get free lumber.
-I bet you can use one of these methods to find lumber that's free but still looks good enough for any project.
+You can use one of these methods to find lumber that's free but still looks good enough for any project.

-Using free lumber will not only save you money, it's also a great way to reuse a resource that might otherwise get thrown away.
+Using free lumber will not only save you money, but it's also a great way to reuse a resource that might otherwise get thrown away.

 The first is a one-off.
 Find to an employee at the site and ask if you can talk to his manager or supervisor.
 Once you've met with someone of authority over the area, ask if you can take some of the lumber off their hands for them.
 They'll probably be willing to comply because they surely have a budget in place for a removal service, and you'll be doing it for free.

 The other option is similar but is meant for long term.
 Make a deal where you'll come back on a regular basis to haul off as much scrap and debris as you can if you can exchange that labor for free lumber.
 This may work by having you leave a trailer at the site where they can dump what they can onto it.
 You can go through the pile at home every day or week and discard what you don't want.

 If you go with this second scenario, you may even leave two trailers and insist that they put usable lumber on one and everything else on another, which would make it much easier for you to manage.
-This of course, means a little extra work for them, but it's worth a shot to ask.
+This means a little extra work for them, but it's worth a shot to ask.